soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### Format

-The string "Server", "server", or "data source" followed by the characters and strings outlined in the pattern below, including the string "cloudapp.azure.com" or "cloudapp.azure.net" or "database.windows.net", and the string "Password" or "password" or "pwd".
+The string "Server", "server", or "data source" followed by the characters and strings outlined in the pattern below, including the string "cloudapp.azure.<!--no-hyperlink-->com" or "cloudapp.azure.<!--no-hyperlink-->net" or "database.windows.<!--no-hyperlink-->net", and the string "Password" or "password" or "pwd".

 ### Pattern